wajahatbashir/ContactForm/README.md

 > view/frontend/email/contact_form_email_template.html

+## License

+This module is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more information.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.